kapouer/upcache/README.md

   lua-nginx-module (with luajit enabled or else it fails with missing ffi package)
   set-misc-nginx-module
   srcache-nginx-module
-  memc-nginx-module
+  memc-nginx-module (if using memcached)

-- memcached
+- memcached or redis
-  libmemcached-tools (optional)

 - a Node.js express app